steinbergmedia/vstgui/README.md

 # VSTGUI

-VSTGUI is a user interface toolkit mainly for audio plug-ins (VST, AAX, AudioUnit, etc...) and it designed for working well with VST3 plug-in.
+VSTGUI is a user interface toolkit mainly for audio plug-ins (VST, AAX, AudioUnit, etc...) and it is designed for working well with VST3 plug-ins.

 ## History
 - First developed inhouse of Steinberg Media Technologies (around 1998) for their first VST plug-ins.